benmarwick/rrtools/README.md

     analysis/
     |
     ├── paper/
     │   ├── paper.Rmd       # this is the main document to edit
-    │   ├── references.bib    # this contains the reference list information
+    │   └── references.bib  # this contains the reference list information

-    │   └── journal-of-archaeological-science.csl
-    |                         # this sets the style of citations & reference list
-    ├── figures/
+    ├── figures/            # location of the figures produced by the Rmd
     |
     ├── data/
     │   ├── raw_data/       # data obtained from elsewhere
     │   └── derived_data/   # data generated during the analysis
     |
     └── templates
+        ├── journal-of-archaeological-science.csl
+        |                   # this sets the style of citations & reference list
         ├── template.docx   # used to style the output of the paper.Rmd
         └── template.Rmd

 -   the `paper.Rmd` is ready to write in and render with bookdown.
 It includes: